adobe/aem-guides-wknd-graphql/README.md

 This project includes example application(s) that highlights Adobe Experience Manager's GraphQL APIs.

+> Interested in accessing the GraphQL feature?
+Contact your Adobe representative.

 ## React app

-A sample React application bootstrapped with [Create React App](https://github.com/facebook/create-react-app) that displays a list of Adventures from AEM.
+A sample React application that displays a list of Adventures from AEM.

 ![React App screenshot](react-app/docs/react-screenshot.png)

-This project was .

 ### React quickstart